Sarlin-7757/InterGalCirc/readme.md

 # 👽 Intergalactic Trade Network Backend System

+### Project Installation and Instructions for APIs documentation is inside `/docs` file.

 ## 🌟 Project Overview

 This project is designed to implement a backend system for an **Intergalactic Trade Network**.
 The system manages trade transactions, space cargo, and space station inventory across multiple planets and space stations.
 It is built to handle high-throughput data and provide real-time updates on trade activities, ensuring smooth and efficient trading across the galaxy.